There has been a lot of speculation going around from the last few months regarding the Android Q’s name.

 Earlier, Google made a hype by stating that the dark mode was a toggle in Developer Options which changes the look of Quick Settings, the power menu, the app drawer

-(using Pixel Launcher) along with Google-developed apps which ultimately implements dark themes.
+using Pixel Launcher) along with Google conversational AI Meena and other developed apps which ultimately implement dark themes.

 However, with Android 10, Dark mode is finally here.
 And in the final release, the option can come under the “Display” menu in settings.
 Here, you will find the new “Dark theme” toggle which can be enabled or disabled as per your needs.
 Furthermore, the dark mode will depend upon on the panel used by the display.